alexdrone/ios-realtimeblur/README.md

 ios-realtimeblur
 ================

-Real-time blur view, like in iOS 7. (on iOS5,6 and 7)
+Real-time blur view, like in iOS 7. (deployable on iOS5, 6 and 7)